cado-security/product-help/docs/cado/deploy/logging-in.md

 For High Availability in AWS, the password is the name of the load balancer, for example if the full ARN of the load balancer is `arn:aws:elasticloadbalancing:us-east-1:111:loadbalancer/app/my-load-balancer/abc` then the password will be `my-load-balancer`

+### Password Requirements
+Current password requirements (for local Cado users) are as follows: at least 1 uppercase, 1 lowercase, 1 number and is at least 8 characters long.
+Also, passwords that match a common password list will not be allowed.